The Crystallization of Raw Honey

 Storage temperature also plays a role in the rate of crystallization.
 Warmer storage temperatures will help prolong the fluid state of the honey.
 However, it is best to avoid prolonged exposure to warm temperatures, which can degrade the quality of the honey.
 We store our honey in a relatively cool warehouse.

 The various types of Greek honey we carry will crystallize at different rates.
 The Ikaria Anama honey crystallizes within weeks of harvest.
 The process happens so fast that it is a race to get it into the jars before it becomes solid.
-The other types of floral honey that we carry, thyme, pine/wildflower and orange blossom, crystallize within six to twelve months of harvest.
-And our pure tree honey, pine, fir, and oak, are very slow to crystallize, often taking years.
+The other types of floral honey that we carry, thyme, pine/wildflower, oak and orange blossom, crystallize within six to eighteen months of harvest.
+And our pine and fir are very slow to crystallize, often taking years.

 Some customers prefer the thicker spreadable characteristics of honey that has begun to solidify as it is easier to use with bread or cheese and can be less messy.